 This is the simplest and probably most exciting form of fishing and requires the angler to attach only a hook and some floating bait (usually a tempting crust of bread) to his/her line and nothing else.
 The bait will be presented on the surface of the water where it will float.
 The intention is to tempt a fish to the surface to take the bread and the angler simply has to keenly watch the bait to see if a fish is showing any interest.
 This is a tactic often best employed on a hot day when the fish may be basking in the sun on the surface.

 A fishing pole is a simple yet effective method of starting out in that it involves no reel.
 Poles vary in size from around 3m up to a whopping great 20m.
 Poles are either ‘telescopic’ or in separate sections with ‘put over’ joints which are put together to extend the pole to the desired length.
 Most are made of carbon fibre making them lightweight and easy to handle even in blustery conditions.

-The benefit of pole fishing is that it enables the angler to place their bait in the exact spot they wish to, it could be a position under trees or near reeds which would be difficult to reach with a traditional road and reel approach.
-A good pole for a beginner would be a 3m ‘roach pole’ or ‘whip’ costing around £30.
+The benefit of pole fishing is that it enables the angler to place their bait in the exact spot they wish to, it could be a position under trees or near reeds which would be difficult to reach with a traditional rod and reel approach.

-Other methods are open to the angler such as using lures to tempt predatory fish, but these are best left till a greater degree of experience has been gained.
+Other methods are open to the angler such as using lures to tempt predatory fish, but these are best left until a greater degree of experience has been gained.